 All applicants aged 18-70 who are citizens of non-Spanish speaking countries must pass two Spanish exams given at an Instituto Cervantes in Albuquerque, Seattle, Chicago, New York or Boston called the DELE A2 and CCSE.

-Individuals from Spanish-speaking nations only need to pass the CCSE.
+Individuals from Spanish-speaking nations or those born in Puerto Rico only need to pass the CCSE.

 Applicants with significant disabilities may receive an exemption with a doctor’s note that has been translated into Spanish and has an apostille affixed.

-Here are the dates of the Spanish language (DELE A2) and civics (CCES) exams that will be held at the Instituto Cervantes in 2018.
+Here are the dates of the Spanish language (DELE A2) and civics (CCES) exams that will be held at the Instituto Cervantes in 2019.
 We strongly recommend preparing for these exams and signing up as soon as possible, as space is limited for these exams.
-Furthermore, it takes three full months to receive results.

 Albuquerque’s Instituto Cervantes is particularly helpful.
 Here is its website: http://albuquerque.cervantes.es/en/default.shtm If you have questions or you need to pay the fee for the test in New Mexico, please contact Manuel Gonzales at 505-724-4777 or firstname.lastname@example.org.